-This Housing Element updates the Housing Element adopted by the City in 2010.
-The update Rialto Housing Element is comprised of the following sections:
+This Housing Element is a mid-cycle update to the 2014-1021 5th cycle required update.
+The updated Rialto Housing Element is comprised of the following sections:

 - 1. Population and Housing Profile with an analysis of the City's population, household and employment base, and the characteristics of the housing stock; - 2.
 Housing Constraints examining governmental and non-governmental constraints on production, maintenance, and affordability of housing; - 3.
 Housing Resources presenting an inventory of potential housing sites in the community; - 4.
 Availability of Sites for Housing to estimate anticipated and potential affordable housing development during the planning period; - 5.
-Evaluation of 2010 Housing Element Programs to assess past housing accomplishments; and - 6.
+Evaluation of 2014-2019 Housing Element Programs to assess past housing accomplishments; and - 6.
 Housing Plan to address Rialto's identified housing needs, including housing goals, policies and programs.